 Against what is commonly claimed by various 'collectors' and 'experts' one should know that some East German companies at first continued to use '(Made in) Germany' even during their time in the German Democratic Republic; some even up until 1972.
 The interest of some sellers in keeping these facts low is obvious as many people want to sell their items off as been made before 1949 (and hence being more desireable) even if they were made much later.
 Now as for roughly pre-dating all these items, two guidelines apply:

-A first placement for an item of a single manufacturer can be found by taking into mind the general mark development over time, for example any given western manufacturer used a 'W.-Germany' mark later than a 'Made in West Germany' mark.
+A first placement for an item of a single manufacturer can be found by keeping in mind the general mark development over time, for example any given western manufacturer used a 'W.-Germany' mark later than a 'Made in West Germany' mark.
 Also remember that the prefix 'Made in' as part of the mark was at that time often seen optional so its use can change according to free space on the item, mark design or other preferences.
 All that can be boiled down to the following short and painless list, evolving over time from left to right:

 - (Made in) Western Germany => (Made in) West Germany => (Made in) W.-Germany